 1.Build a Designated High Holiday Section on Your Website:

-4. Welcome Non-Members: Visit Congregation Beth Israel to see how a congregation can use their website to welcome guests at their High Holy Day services.
-By having a dedicated page devoted to non-members, the congregation excels at detailing how non-members can get involved.
+4. Welcome Non-Members: By having a dedicated page devoted to non-members, the congregation excels at detailing how non-members can get involved.

 The High Holy Days are nearly here and we encourage you to use your website as a key communication tool.
 After all, flyers get lost, emails can be overlooked, and print mailings get recycled, but your website remains an easily accessible resource.
 In the days leading up to Rosh Hashanah, we encourage you to continue to build out High Holiday content and to direct your members to visit your website.